rsanlop/Untitled-Dating-Sim/intellij/doc/use-cases/play-game.md

-# Play Game.
+# Loop Game

 ## 1. Primary actor and goals
 Who is the main interested party and what goal(s) this use case is designed to help them achieve.

-__Player__: Wants to initiate a mini-game while on a date with candidate.
+__Player__: Wants to play our awesome dating simulator.

 ## 2. Preconditions

 What must be true prior to the start of the use case.

-* Player chooses to go on a date with candidate
+* Player inputs name to start game.

 ## 4. Postconditions

 What must be true upon successful completion of the use case.

-* Display affection points and game stats after playing game
+* Reaches end of the game

 ## 4. Workflow